ShengrenHou/Optimal-Energy-System-Scheduling-Combining-Mixed-Integer-Programming-and-Deep-Reinforcement-Learning/README.md

-# Performance-Comparison-of-Deep-RL-Algorithms-for-Energy-Systems-Optimal-Scheduling
+# Optimal Energy System Scheduling Combining Mixed-Integer Programming and Deep Reinforcement Learning
-## The source code for Performance comparision of Deep RL algorithms for Energy Systems Optimal Scheduling
+## The source code for paper "Optimal Energy System Scheduling Combining Mixed-Integer Programming and Deep Reinforcement Learning"
-## The Code will be open sourced after the paper is received.
+## The Code will be open sourced as soon as possible after the paper is received.